jasonpereira96/Leetcode/notes_final.md

 ### Tree
 - 3 facts about BST: https://leetcode.com/problems/delete-node-in-a-bst/solution/

 ### Bit Manip

+- write a method to determine if the bit-wise representation of an integer is a palindrome
+- Little Endian / big Endian
 - Remember the propoerties of XOR-
 - XOR is commutative, etc...
 - https://leetcode.com/problems/single-number/